This is a library for a generation that understands knowledge, values and ethics are the basis for the development of a more inclusive society

 4. Use library databases to find scientific articles.

 Start with Nova SBE Discovery, a resource that can search multiple periodical resources at once.
-Pay attention to what databases have the most relevant content and then move your search to the individual database for best-searching flexibility.
+Pay attention to which databases have the most relevant content and then move your search to the specific database for best-searching flexibility (for example Econlit, PsycArticles/PsycInfo).

 5. Find Internet resources